-Another, less well known, effect of Doppler broadening is at lower energies where as temperature increases the low energy constant scattering cross section increases and at very low energies approaches a simple 1/v shape (where v is the neutron speed); this effect is explained in detail in ref [11].
-Figure 3 illustrates the effect of temperature on the hydrogen total cross section.
-From this figure we can see that starting from a "cold" (0 Kelvin) cross section that is constant at about 20 barns, as temperature increases the cross section increases.
+Another, less well known effect of Doppler broadening is at lower energies where, as temperature increases, the low energy constant scattering cross section increases and at very low energies approaches a simple 1/V shape (where v is the neutron speed); this effect is explained in detail in Ref.
+[15].
+The below figure illustrates the effect of temperature on the hydrogen total cross section.
+From this figure we can see that, starting from a "cold" (0 Kelvin) cross section that is constant at about 20 barns, as temperature increases the cross section increases.
 Compared to the "cold" 20 barn cross section, at thermal energy the Doppler broadened cross section is about 30 barns, i.e., 50 % higher.
 Note also from this figure that this effect extends well above thermal energy.
-For example, at 293.6 Kelvin the thermal energy is 0.0253 eV, but we can see this effect up to about 1 eV; a factor of 400 higher in energy.
-From the lower half of figure 2 we can see that at very low energy the cross section approaches a simple 1/v shape (where v is the neutron speed) and the cross sections at various temperatures become proportional to one another.
-This effect on the cross sections at low energy is very important for thermal and low energy neutron systems.
+For example, at 293.6 Kelvin the thermal energy is 0.0253 eV, but we can see this effect up to about 1 eV: a factor of 40 higher in energy.
+From the lower half of the below figure, we can see that at very low energy the cross section approaches a simple 1/V shape (where v is the neutron speed) and the cross sections at various temperatures become proportional to one another.
+This effect on the cross sections at low energy is especially important for thermal and low energy neutron systems.

+Note that, as temperature increases, the lower energy cross sections approaches 1/V. Usually the "cold" (0 Kelvin) capture and fission cross sections are already 1/V in shape, so that temperature may have little or no effect on these.
+The net effect can change the ratio of elastic to capture or fission at low incident neutron energy.

+Thermal Scattering

-Yet another important effect of temperature is that at lower energies neutrons do not slow down in energy as quickly and neutron scatter can even result in the upscatter of neutrons, i.e., when neutrons scatter they can gain, rather than lose, energy.
-This is a well known effect at low energies, where thermal scattering law data or a free gas model is used to model the interaction of neutrons with target atoms that are moving about with thermal motion [12].
-Figure 4 illustrates the effect of temperature on the neutron spectrum over a wide range of temperatures [12].
+Yet another important effect of temperature is that at lower energies neutrons do not slowdown in energy as quickly and neutron scatter can even result in the upscatter of neutrons, i.e., when neutrons scatter, they can gain, rather than lose, energy.
+This is a well-known effect at low energies, where thermal scattering law data, S(a, b), or a free gas model, is used to model the interaction of neutrons with target atoms that are moving about with thermal motion [15].

+THERMAL [15], is a routine designed to be used in conjunction with the SIGMA1 method of Doppler broadening [12], to handle neutron thermal scattering.
+SIGMA1 deals with Doppler broadening, which defines what happens BEFORE any event.
+THERMAL [15] defines what happens AFTER a thermal scatter event, i.e., it defines the new direction and energy of a scattered neutron.
+THERMAL is completely compatible for use with the cross sections included here, since these cross sections were Doppler broadened using the SIGMA1 method [12].
+The combination of SIGMA1 [12] Doppler broadened cross sections and THERMAL [15] to handle thermal scattering, is currently used in the TART Monte Carlo transport code [16].

+The below figure illustrates the effect of temperature on the neutron spectrum over a wide range of temperatures [15],e.g., THERMAL produces the Maxwellian-like energy of neutrons after scatter.
 This effect can also be important at higher energies, particularly near narrow resonances, where thermal motion of the target atoms can cause neutrons to slightly upscatter, but even slight upscatter can cause a neutron to scatter from below to above the energy of a very narrow resonance.
-See reference [12], for a routine designed to be used in conjunction with the SIGMA1 method of Doppler broadening [11], to handle neutron thermal scattering.
-This routine [12] is completely compatible for use with the cross sections included here, since these cross sections were Doppler broadened using the SIGMA1 method [11].
-The combination of SIGMA1 [11] Doppler broadened cross sections and THERMAL [12] to handle thermal scattering, is currently used in the TART Monte Carlo transport code [13].

-FIG.1.
-Effect of Doppler Broadening on Resonance Cross Sections.

-FIG. 2.
-Effect of Doppler Broadening on Resonance Cross Sections.

-FIG.3.
-Effect of Doppler Broadening on Low Energy Cross Sections.

-FIG.4.
-Effect of Doppler Broadening on Neutron Spectrum.